 Ineligible for FHA and VA Loans

-For 2-4 unit multi-family properties, the owner is not eligible for an FHA and a VA loan.
-The only loan they are eligible to get is the conventional loans
+For 1-4 unit multi-family investment properties, the borrower is not eligible for an FHA and a VA loan.
+The loan they are eligible to get is the conventional loans or commercial loans.

 Higher down payments